 Congratulations!
 You're on a new journey to becoming a Marine Parent.
 The pride is indescribable, but you may feel you are in a different world with a whirlwind of emotions and never-ending questions.

-RecruitParents.com is here to help you get through bootcamp.
-The RecruitParents.com roadmap includes information about recruit training (Bootcamp), schedules, terminology, expectations, and perhaps most importantly, venues to talk with other parents-novices just like you, as well as "expert" parents who've been down this road and experienced the same uncertainties and pride.
+RecruitParents.com is here to help you get through boot camp.
+The RecruitParents.com roadmap includes information about recruit training (boot camp), schedules, terminology, expectations, and perhaps most importantly, venues to talk with other parents-novices just like you, as well as "expert" parents who've been down this road and experienced the same uncertainties and pride.

-Quotes from Parents: "I feel more pride, more compassion, more respect...for my son.
+I feel more pride, more compassion, more respect...for my son.
 Being here on this site has been the difference.
 I read how all the other parents have gone [through] and are going through this change and I find that I'm gaining strength through these very people.
 We are all in this together and I'm very happy about that.
-I hope that you find the peace and comfort that I have found here with MarineParents.com."
-Marine Parent Robbie, from Texas, April, 2005
+I hope that you find the peace and comfort that I have found here with MarineParents.com.

-Ways We Can Help You
+How We Can Help You

 Services of RecruitParents.com, a program of MarineParents.com:

-Boot Camp Information Center Use the links at the left to access recruit training topics, message boards and chat rooms to Connect & Share™, graduation information, travel planning, a "What's After Boot camp" section and official MCRD websites.
+Use the links on the left to access recruit training topics, message boards and chat rooms to Connect & Share™, graduation information, travel planning, a "What's After Boot camp" section and official MCRD websites.

-Facts About the Marine Corps Use the MarineParents.com Information Center to learn facts about the Marine Corps, deployments, homecomings, benefits and more.
+Use the MarineParents.com Information Center to learn facts about the Marine Corps, deployments, homecomings, benefits, and more.

-Recruit Parents Message Boards This is your Place to Connect & Share™ with other families who have a recruit graduating with your recruit.
-Share the emotions with other folks that really do understand what you're feeling.
+Join our social media groups to connect and share with other family members who have a recruit graduating with your recruit.
+Share the highs and lows of having a recruit in boot camp with other folks that really do understand what you're going through.

-Recruit Chat Room Recruit chat nights are every Monday and Wednesday evening.
-Check the schedule and talk in real time with other families and our trained volunteers.
+Recruit chat nights are every Monday and Wednesday evening.
+Click on the "Recruit Chat Room" header above to view the schedule and talk in real time with other recruit family members and our trained volunteers.

-Graduation Gifts and T-shirts Our online store offers Marine Corps wear, memorabilia, graduation t-shirts, and graduation announcements.
-All proceeds support MarineParents.com, Inc. outreach programs and services.
+Our online store, the EGA Shop, offers Marine Corps apparel, memorabilia, graduation t-shirts, and graduation announcements.
+All proceeds support the outreach programs and services of MarineParents.com, Inc.

-MarineParents.com MarineParents.com, Inc. was founded in January, 2003 in response to parents' needs to find information and to Connect & Share™ with one another during deployments.
-Our free services, connections and outreach projects have expanded to support Marines, and to support and educate Marine moms, dads, spouses, families and friends.
-We've helped over 130,000 Marines, recruits and family members during bootcamp, training, active duty and deployments.
-You've found a Place to Connect & Share™.
+MarineParents.com, Inc. was founded in January, 2003 in response to the desire of the parents of recruits and Marines to find information and "a place to Connect & Share"™ with one another during deployments.
+Our free services and outreach programs support Marines and their family members and provide information to educate Marine moms, dads, spouses, family members, and friends.
+In more than 12 years of service, we've helped over 130,000 Marines, recruits, and family members during boot camp, training, active duty, deployments, returning from deployments, and during the transition out of the Corps.
+You've found "a Place to Connect & Share"™.